emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

-@copy: Most notes are property of Professor Ziv and Navarro at UCI
+@copy: Note are from courses from Professor Ziv, Professor Navarro, and I. Ahmed